dbamman/litbank/README.md

 # LitBank

-LitBank is an annotated dataset of 100 works of fiction to support tasks in natural language processing and the computational humanities.
+LitBank is an annotated dataset of 100 works of fiction to support tasks in natural language processing and the computational humanities, described in more detail in:

+David Bamman, Sejal Popat and Sheng Shen, "[An Annotated Dataset of Literary Entities](http://people.ischool.berkeley.edu/~dbamman/pubs/pdf/naacl2019_literary_entities.pdf)", NAACL 2019.

 ## Entity annotations